k2n/lein-zinc/README.md

     $ lein zinc

-It triggers compilation of scala source, and then scala test source.
+It triggers compilation of scala source and then scala test source.

 ## Sub tasks